How Medicare Works

 Medicare Enrollment – How the Medicare Enrollment Process Works

 Original Medicare has an initial enrollment period and then two annual enrollment periods where you can switch your plan.
-Medicare Advantage, Part D, and Medigap also have their own enrollment rules.
-If you are ready to learn about enrolling in Original Medicare or supplemental Medicare insurance check out our Medicare enrollment section.
+Medicare Advantage, Part D, and Medigap also have specific enrollment rules.
+If you want to learn about enrolling in Original Medicare or supplemental Medicare insurance, please look at our Medicare enrollment section.
 Remember only Part A and Part C will help you avoid the fee.
-Make sure to enroll in Medicare and any supplemental plan you may want during your initial open enrollment period to ensure your coverage!
+Make sure to enroll in Medicare and any supplemental plan you want during your initial open enrollment period to ensure your coverage!

 The History of Medicare

-Now that you know what Medicare is check out this video on the history of Medicare to learn more about where Medicare came from and why it’s so important.
+Now that you know what Medicare is, this video on the history of Medicare will enable you to learn more about where Medicare came from and why it’s so important.
 The second video talks about the history of Medicare and Medicaid in more detail.